gvwilson/thirdbit/src/fiction/cloudherd/index.md

 pitched with almost mathematical precision in a neat square.
 Each was meant to hold four people, but had five, six, or even seven crowded into them.
-Some slept and some tried to
+Some slept and some tried to.
-while others knit,
+Others knit,
 mended their gear,
 or played games of hive or towers with improvised pieces.*